stadiello/article_extractor/README.md

 Connect at the url and follow the instructions.

+## Add or modify questions

+You just have to add your new question on a new line in the questions.txt in the folder data.

 ## Contact

 For questions or support, please contact the development team at `support@example.com`.